bhatti/formicary/docs/executors.md

     - js
 ```

-The web client uses websocket to register with the server, e.g.
+The web or client uses websocket clients register with the server, e.g.
 ```
     const ws = new WebSocket(uri);
     ws.onopen = function () {